logan-connolly/portfolio/content/about.md

 - self-taught programmer
 - from the USA, but living in Germany since 2016
 - work as Data Science Consultant at Capgemini since 2018
-- enjoy playing Catan, reading Dostoevsky, listening to *Fest und Flauschig*, ...
+- enjoy playing Catan, reading Dostoevsky, listening to *Fest und Flauschig*, among other things

 The online learning community has helped me so much on my journey towards learning programming and data science.
 So I thought it was only right to give something back.

+Feel free to get in-touch with me on [LinkedIn]((https://www.linkedin.com/in/loganconnolly/))